GreatCowBASIC/Help/output/md/development_guide_for_great_cow_basic_preferences_editor.md

     'Mute banners when compiling.
 This can be changed in the INI or by a command line switch.
 There is no support in Prefs Editor to change this parameter. mutebanners = n

     'Show the extended verbose messages when compiling. his can only be changed in the INI.
-There is no support in Prefs Editor or a command line switch to change this parameter. evbs = n
+There is no support in Prefs Editor or a command line switch to change this parameter.
+Not managed by Prefs Editor. evbs = n

+    'Use LAXSYNTAX insupport lax validation.
+This disables reserved word inspection, permits use of reserved words in GOTO statement.
+Not managed by Prefs Editor. laxsyntax = y
 ```

 The section shows an example \[tool\] assembler section.